KemonoBAT4/KemonoBAT4/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: a gestional web page with a customizable server and a dashboard for the data in Python known as [Cardinal](https://github.com/KemonoBAT4/Cardinal)
+- 🔭 I’m currently working on: a gestional web page with a customizable server and a dashboard in Python known as [Cardinal](https://github.com/KemonoBAT4/Cardinal)
 - 🏗️ I’m currently working on: a ai based windows application in C++ called [Midnight](https://github.com/KemonoBAT4/Midnight)
 - 🌱 I’m currently learning: Python, C++, HTML, CSS, JavaScript
 - 📫 How to reach me: kemono.bat.4@gmail.com